Negroni Cocktail Recipe | Perfect Aperitif

 Step five

-Gather the twists for garnish.
+Gather the lemon twists (or a twist of orange) for garnish.

 Place the twists in the glasses.